 Tips to Manage Inheritance to Maximize Your Financial Growth

-Over the next two to three decades, the Baby Boomer generation is expected to pass on $30 trillion of accumulated wealth—a staggering sum that begs the important question: How do you manage inheritance?
+Trillions of dollars are expected to pass in the coming decades from the Baby Boomer generation to their heirs—a staggering sum that begs the important question: How do you manage inheritance?